Why digital transformation is about giving

 Most digital services are built around similar patterns of customer engagement, such as motivating, guiding, understanding and prediction.
 The relevance of these patterns to the customer will depend on how well we understand our customers’ needs and behaviors.
 And these engagements create lots of valuable data!
 The more we listen to the customer and the better we understand the data that we have, the easier it is to design an interface and decide on the right and relevant responses to delight the customer in any situation.

-Digital services and digital transformation involve employees across departments, since most of our processes and data are tied into the customer relationship.
-This affects how we work and collaborate in cross-functional teams, and possibly in the whole ecosystem — and has the benefit of avoiding silos.
-By following the customer journey across different departments we gain insights and understand where to create value — what are the easy wins from a customer perspective?
-Ultimately, digitalization is about creating value for the customer: for each point you get from the customer, you need to give two back.
+Digital services and digital transformation involve employees across departments since most of our processes and data are tied to the customer relationship.
+This affects how we work and collaborate in cross-functional teams and possibly in the whole ecosystem — and has the benefit of avoiding silos.
+By following the customer journey across different departments, we gain insights and understand where to create value — what are the easy wins from a customer perspective?
+Ultimately, digitalisation is about creating value for the customer: for each point you get from the customer, you need to give two back.

 Connecting the data from several backend applications to the processes is a challenge in itself, and therefore ‘thinking big but starting small’ might be the best way forward.
 With regulations such as the GDPR (General Data Protection Regulation), the legislation and responsibilities need to be considered.
 Technology platforms such as Salesforce scale from the early prototype to the final end result.